 There are alternative ‘rules of thumb’ which tend to provide better guesses, but they are also much heavier on calculation.
-For instance, one suggestion for a rule which was more accurate (but is also limited to normal distributions) is that the standard deviation is approximately the range divided by the difference between 3 times the square root of the natural log of n, where n is the sample size, and 1.5.
+For example, one suggestion from Ramirez and Cox (2012) for a rule is as follows:

 Other Uses of the Range Rule of Thumb

 The range rule of thumb suggests that most values would be in the area covered by four standard deviations: i.e., within two standard deviations above or below the mean.
 This allows us to define unusual values as those which don’t fall into this range.
 We call the maximum usual value the mean plus two standard deviations, and the minimum usual value the mean minus two standard deviations.

 Ramirez, Alfredo.
 Cox, Charles.
 Improving on the Range Rule of Thumb.
 Rose Hulman Undergraduate Mathematics Journal, Volume 13, No. 2, Fall 2012.
 Retrieved from https://scholar.rose-hulman.edu/cgi/viewcontent.cgi?article=1211&context=rhumj on August 28, 2018.

 Triola, M.F.
 Elementary Statistics Using Excel.
 Section 5-2, Random Variables.
 Retrieved from http://math.tntech.edu/e-stat/TRIOLA/Chapter5.pdf on August 28, 2018.